 - Dress appropriately, remembering who your audience is. - At the start of your presentation, explain why you are there and give a brief summary of what you will be talking about.
-If you are confident, you could use a rhetorical device to capture your audience's attention, e.g. an anecdote that illustrates your theme, a rhetorical question, i.e. 'How often have you thought....?', or a shock statement, i.e. 'This audit shows that we're in the bottom 5% in the country for....' - Aim to: - 1.
+If you are confident, you could use a rhetorical device to capture your audience's attention, e.g. an anecdote that illustrates your theme, a rhetorical question ('How often have you thought....?', etc), or a shock statement ('This audit shows that we're in the bottom 5% in the country for....') - Aim to: - 1.
 Tell your audience what you are going to tell them (simple bullet points at start of presentation). - 2.
 Tell them (the main content of your presentation). - 3.
 Tell them what you have told them (summarise key points at the end). - Remember to smile.
 It will help you to relax and show that you are enthusiastic about your subject.
 And be confident, even if you are presenting to a room full of the 'great and good', you know more about your project than your audience.
-You are the expert; you are the one who has something to say. - If you have handouts, decide whether you are going to hand these out at the start or the end of your presentation and tell your audience. - Tell your audience whether you want to take questions as you go or at the end of the presentation.
+You are the expert; you are the one who has something to say. - If you have handouts, decide whether you will distribute these at the start or the end of your presentation and tell your audience. - Tell your audience whether you want to take questions as you go or at the end of the presentation.
 When you are asked a question, take your time answering (silence is never as long as it feels) and if you do not know something, be honest and do not bluff.
 If it becomes obvious that you are bluffing it will undermine the credibility of your presentation.
 You can always say 'I do not have that information to hand but will find out and get back to you'.
 Do not allow yourself to become flustered.
 Speak clearly and loudly enough to reach everyone in the room.
 Consider whether or not there is a sound system or microphone that you can use.
-Varying the pace of your speech can be effective, monotone presentations can send an audience to sleep. - Address everyone in the room.
-If looking at people puts you off, try looking just above their heads.
-If you need to look at the screen, stand near it and speak sideways.
-If you turn your back people will not be able to hear you. - Try not to fiddle, scratch or jangle coins.
-It is easily done, but can be very distracting for the audience.
+Varying the pace of your speech can be effective, monotone presentations can send an audience to sleep.